Wall push-ups are a great bodyweight exercise that can help strengthen your chest, shoulders, and triceps.

 - Push your body back up to the starting position.

-Plyometric wall push-ups, also known as clapping push-ups, are a type of plyometric exercise that involves explosively pushing off the ground to create enough force to lift your hands off the ground and clap before returning to the starting position.
+Plyometric wall push-ups, or clapping push-ups, are a type of plyometric exercise.
+During this exercise, you push off the wall hard enough to lift your hands off the wall and clap before returning to where you started.

 This exercise is intended to increase power and speed in the upper body.